-Some organizations give their employees the ability to create their own 1-on-1 templates that they can use when initiating their own 1-on-1 conversations.
+Employees can create their own 1-on-1 templates that they can use when initiating 1-on-1 conversations.

-As an employee or manager using Quantum Workplace, you may have the ability to create your own templates, or question sets, to use for your 1-on-1 conversations.
+As an employee or manager using Quantum Workplace, you can create your own templates, or question sets, to use for your 1-on-1 conversations.
 Creating a template allows you to write a specific set of questions that you and another person should answer as part of your 1-on-1 conversation.
 Once you create a template, you can re-use it as many times as you want to for a 1-on-1 with a coworker.

-If the ability to create your own templates is available for you, you will see a link to Your Templates in the top right corner next to Start New 1-on-1.
+Within 1-on-1s in Quantum Workplace you will see a link to access Your Templates in the top right corner next to Start New 1-on-1.
 Click Your Templates to view, create, and manage your 1-on-1 templates.

 Note: Admin users can create organization template that can be made available to everyone in the organization or specific users and departments only.
 Click for instructions on how to create 1-on-1 templates for Admin users.

 Clicking Your Templates will take you to the following screen.
 To create your own template (question set) for a 1-on-1 from scratch, click Create your new template.

 In the window that appears, you will be prompted to enter a title for your 1-on-1 template .
 Enter a title for your future reference and click Save and Continue.